-The Student Progress procedures affect all students enrolled in certificate or degree programs and students taking prerequisite college courses numbered 100 and above.
+The Academic Student Progress procedure affects all students enrolled in certificate or degree programs and students taking prerequisite college courses numbered 100 and above.

-Students who are enrolled in special enrollment programs such as High School Completion, Running Start, certain vocational programs (Aviation, Culinary, Apprenticeship), international students, veterans, and students receiving financial aid may have different and/or additional academic standard requirements and appeal processes to those listed below.
-Students in these programs should contact their program advisor for information regarding these requirements.
+Students who are enrolled in special enrollment programs such as High School Completion, Running Start, certain vocational programs, (Aviation, Culinary, Apprentice), International Students, Veterans and students receiving financial aid may have different and/or additional academic standard requirements and appeal processes to those listed below.
+Students in these programs should contact their Program Advisor for information regarding these requirements.

 Students are placed on academic alert when their cumulative GPA falls below a 2.0.
 Students receive an email that strongly encourages them to meet with a counselor who will help the student identify strategies for college success.
 The counselor will also share information about campus resources and can assist in clarifying and achieving educational, career and/or personal goals.

 Students are placed on academic probation when their cumulative GPA falls below a 2.0 for two (2) consecutive quarters.
 Students receive an email and are advised they must first meet with a counselor before registering for the next quarter to develop a written success plan to improve their GPA.
 The counselor will also help identify college success strategies and share information about campus resources and can assist in clarifying and achieving education, career and/or personal goals.

 A hold is placed on the student’s academic record to prevent registration prior to meeting with a counselor.
 Students are advised to schedule a counseling appointment at least six (6) weeks before the start of the next quarter.

 Students are placed on academic suspension when their cumulative GPA falls below a 2.0 for three (3) consecutive quarters.
 Students receive an email that indicates they have been placed on academic suspension and their classes for the next quarter are dropped.